 This technology uses a blanket in between the flexo plate and the cup, much like offset printing.
 This allows for the resolution of flexo with the flexibility of offset on containers with less than perfect sidewall thickness and distribution.
 The final key is the method of printing each color and drying it before the next color is applied.
 Even on dark-colored substrates with extremely accurate 7-color presses, hexachrome printing can be utilized.

 Hexachrome goes a step beyond 4-color process printing.
-Fundamentally, hexachrome adds two additional colors to format of cyan, magenta, yellow and black by adding orange and green.
+Fundamentally, hexachrome adds two additional colors to the format of cyan, magenta, yellow and black by adding orange and green.
 Process printing essentially becomes 6-color process printing, which greatly expands the achievable color palette.
-With indirect flexo and hexachrome printing, a near photorealistic image is attained with much less cost than in-mold labeling.
+With indirect flexo and hexachrome printing, a near-photorealistic image is attained with much less cost than in-mold labeling.

 How has the introduction of UV LED technology changed screen printing inks?

 Screen inks have changed dramatically in the past five years.
 The introduction of new UV LED photoinitiator packages has allowed the use of UV LED emitters in place of mercury or metal halide UV curing systems.
 The advantages are numerous, and safety is enhanced.

 For example, UV LED is very safe and efficient with no ozone, heat, microwave, mercury, stray light, exhaust fans, hot surfaces, and with little noise and no roof penetration for ducting.
 Savings on electrical absorption is a whopping 65%, and no heat means less scrap.
 The market transition to UV LED is imminent.

 What are the latest automated vision inspection systems contributing to the market?